KalvadTech/dhakira/README.md

-# dhakira
+# Dhakira

-Dhakira is an opiniated web server in Crystal, with a special emphasis towards SPA hosting!
+Dhakira is an opiniated in-memory web server in Crystal, with a special emphasis towards SPA hosting!

 ## Installation